peterwojt/transit-app/README.md

 ## Transit App
 Is an easy way for commuters to see the time until their bus or train arrives.
-Implementation is for the OneBusAway network and uses their API.
+Implementation uses the OneBusAway network API.
+Implementation is in Next.js (React).
 Below is a demonstration of the working web app.
 <p align="center">
   <img src="demo.jpeg" alt="Bus Stop" width="300" />
 </p>